Foods rich in Vitamin C

 For every 100g of Broccoli you will find about 89mg of Vitamin C, equivalent to 108% of DDR.

-But that's not all.
+But that is not all.

-With only 34 Kcal broccoli also has good values of other vitamins such as K, B9 and A.
+With only 34 Kcal, broccoli also has good values of other vitamins such as K, B9 and A.

-In addition you can also count on the presence of Vitamin A (22% DDR), Vitamin B9 and Potassium.
+In addition, you can also count on the presence of Vitamin A (22% DDR), Vitamin B9 and Potassium.

-At the level of macronutrients is basically composed of carbohydrates and water.
+The level of macronutrients is basically composed of carbohydrates and water.

 With about 11g of carbohydrates it has a caloric value of approximately 43 Kcal.

-It is true, the famous Strawberries are also on this list.
+True, the famous Strawberries are also on this list.

-That's 32 Kcal for every 100g where 91% is water and 8% carbohydrates.
+There are 32 Kcal for every 100g where 91% is water and 8% carbohydrates.